Bhopal Madhya Pradesh, India Travel Guide

 Van Vihar National Park houses rescued animals like tigers, leopards, bears, and various deer species in semi-wild enbeing closed for close observation.

 This massive artificial lake, one of Asia's largest, was constructed by Raja Bhoj in the 11th century.
-It forms the heart of Bhopal's identity, providing drinking water and serving as a major recreational hub.
+It forms the heart of Bhopal's identity, providing drinking water and acting as a major recreational hub.

 Kamla Park is a small green space next to the Upper Lake.
 The Boat Club offers various boating activities.